pkp/pkp-docs/admin-guide/3.4/en/deploy-users.md

 The [openid plugin](https://github.com/leibniz-psychology/openid) allows users to register and login using any [OpenID](https://en.wikipedia.org/wiki/OpenID) protocol.
 This protocol is supported by ORCID, Google, Microsoft, Apple and many others.

-The Leibniz Institute for Psychology (ZPID) originally developed this plugin, which is now maintained by the PKP team.
+The Leibniz Institute for Psychology (ZPID) has developed this plugin.

 ### ORCID

 Users can register and login using their ORCID accounts.
-Use the [OpenID plugin](https://github.com/pkp/openid).
+Use the [openid plugin](https://github.com/leibniz-psychology/openid).

 ### Shibboleth